Sealed Key Protection (SKP)

 nsih field which is a hash of the macOS Image4 manifest.
 The macOS Image4 manifest contains measurements of all of the macOS-paired firmware and core macOS boot objects such as the Boot Kernel Collection or signed system volume (SSV) root hash.

-However, the system must accommodate legitimate software updates that change the firmware measurements and the
+However, when the system isn’t under attack, it must accommodate legitimate software updates that change the firmware measurements and the